valeriast/IgniteLabMicroservice/README.md

 # Backend Microservice Notification service (Learning)

-The purpose of this application is to learn how to use nest.js and some other backend technolies.
+The purpose of this application is to learn how to use nest.js and some other backend technoligies.
 I will be using node.js, nest.js, prisma, typescript, redis, jest, and SOLID principles to build the notification service.
+It will be useful to learn concepts like inmemory database, repositories, and DDD.

 This app is part of the quick course from rocketseat ignite lab.